sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gtk-vnc2</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A GTK3 widget for VNC clients
+Short desc    : A GTK3 widget for VNC clients
 URL          : https://wiki.gnome.org/Projects/gtk-vnc
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gtk-vnc is a VNC viewer widget for GTK3.
+Descript     : gtk-vnc is a VNC viewer widget for GTK3.
 It is built using coroutines
              : allowing it to be completely asynchronous while remaining single threaded.
 ```